Michael L. Galyean, Ph.D.,

 Academic Warning.
 A student whose cumulative institutional GPA falls below 2.0 will be placed on “Academic Warning.”
-Such a student may not enroll for more than 16 hours without prior approval of the academic dean.
+Such a student may not enroll for more than 16 hours without prior approval of the associate academic dean (or designee).
 Students should seek to take one course that was not satisfactorily completed for the purpose of grade replacement, which can have a significant positive impact on GPA.
 Midterm grades for students placed on Academic Warning will be required in the next enrolled term.
-In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the academic dean.
+In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the associate academic dean.
 Students whose semester GPA is below 2.0 in their first semester at Texas Tech must complete in the next semester an Academic Recovery Plan, enroll in a Programs for Academic Development and Retention (PADR) course, and pay a nonrefundable course fee.
 Once required to enroll in a PADR course, students must repeat the course every term that they are enrolled at Texas Tech until the course is successfully completed.
 Athletic academic services should be consulted on recovery plans for student-athletes.
 A student on Academic Warning remains eligible for all extracurricular activities as governed by the rules of the specific activity.

 If the student’s term and cumulative institutional TTU GPA is above 2.0 at the end of the following attended term, the academic standing for that term would be Good Standing.
 If the student’s term GPA is above 2.0, but cumulative institutional GPA remains below 2.0 at the end of the following attended term, the academic standing for that term would remain Academic Warning.
 If the student’s term TTU GPA and cumulative institutional GPA is below 2.0 at the end of the following attended term, the student will be placed on Academic Probation.
 Should a student on Academic Warning withdraw during the next attended term, the student’s status will remain Academic Warning until such time as additional completed Texas Tech coursework may be considered.

 Academic Probation.
 A student whose cumulative institutional GPA is below 2.0 for the second consecutive term will be placed on Academic Probation.
-Such a student may not enroll for more than 16 hours without prior approval of the academic dean.
+Such a student may not enroll for more than 16 hours without prior approval of the associate academic dean (or designee).
 Students should seek to take two courses that were not satisfactorily completed for the purpose of grade replacement, which can have a significant positive impact on GPA.
 Midterm grades for students placed on Academic Probation will be required in the next enrolled term.
-In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the dean.
+In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the associate academic dean.
 Students placed on Academic Probation must complete a College Academic Strategy Course, or an Academic Recovery Plan.
 Students who were previously required to enroll in a Programs for Academic Development and Retention (PADR) course but who have not yet successfully completed it must re-enroll for the current term.
 Athletic academic services should be consulted on recovery plans for student-athletes.
 The student will remain eligible for all extracurricular activities as governed by the rules of the specific activity subject to the conditions established by the academic dean or committee granting permission to attend classes.